Taxes in America

 i.
 Why is it troublesome that some companies view their tax departments as profit centers?

-g.
-Are there implicit spending programs run through the corporate income tax too?
+l.
+Are there implicit spending programs run through the corporate income tax?

-ii.
+q.
 What is transfer pricing?
-Why is it important to multinationals (and taxpayers)?
+Why is it important to multinational corporations (and taxpayers)?

-iii.
+t.
 What is formulary apportionment?
-Would that be a better option?
+Would that be a better option than trying to enforce transfer pricing rules?

 a.
 What is a consumption tax?